solidmcp/shift-gateway/README.md

 shift-gateway
 =============

 The gateway of my shift to web.
+It is the application shell based on Chromium Embedded Framework.